 Read the latest news about Power a Clean Future Ohio here.

-A private jet, a multi-million-dollar misinformation campaign, and physical attacks on whistleblowers—these are all part of the battle being waged in Ohio to defend what is being called the “worst energy bill of the 21st century.”
+Advocates working to preserve Ohio’s clean energy standards in 2019 saw what was happening.
+A private jet, a multi-million-dollar misinformation campaign, and physical attacks on whistleblowers—those were all part of the battle waged in Ohio to defend what was called the “worst energy bill of the 21st century.”

 A strong voice at the Ohio Energy Table.